History of the Organization

 2007: Aging main doors and clerestory windows replaced with renewably sourced, locally crafted, historically accurate doors and windows.

-2019: The Colonial Theatre celebrates 95 years of continuous operation and 25 years as a nonprofit organization.
-The process begins to undergo a major renovation and rebrand as The Colonial Performing Arts Center.
+2019: The process begins to undergo a major renovation and rebrand as The Colonial Performing Arts Center.

 2020: COVID-19 closes the doors of The Colonial Theatre in March.
 The building at 20 Commercial Street is purchased and renovations begin to create a second smaller venue (SHOWROOM).